appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/README.md

 ---
 # Upgrade to Business Edition

+This page helps you upgrade your Community Edition to the Business Edition.

+For instructions on installing the Business Edition from scratch, refer to the [Installation Guides](/getting-started/setup/installation-guides).

-The Appsmith Business Edition provides a suite of advanced features and capabilities designed to support the needs of your growing organization:
+The Appsmith Business Edition provides a range of advanced features and capabilities tailored to support the needs of your growing organization:

-* Single Sign On (SSO)
+- Single Sign-On (SSO)
-* Granular Access Control
+- Granular Access Control
-* Priority support from the Appsmith team
+- Priority support from the Appsmith team

-For more details, see [Business Edition](https://www.appsmith.com/pricing).
+For more details, refer [Business Edition](https://www.appsmith.com/pricing) page.

-Select your installation type to upgrade from Community Edition to Business Edition:
+To proceed with the upgrade from the Community Edition to the Business Edition, select your installation type below:

 <div class="containerBorder">
     <div class="containerGrid">